-First off, autopens signatures are usually of the same thickness and pressure throughout, and resemble a signature in black marker pen.
+First off, Autopen signatures are usually the same thickness and pressure throughout, and resemble a signature in black marker pen.
 Uniformity is obviously something very hard to achieve when signing your own name, as you adjust the position of your hand.

-Almost all of the autopen examples that I have seen are shaky, which results from the movement of the machine.
+Many of the Autopen examples you see are shaky, which results from the movement of the machine.
 Unless the person whose autograph you desire is known for being particularly nervous, I would think twice before buying one of these.